Tozzi89/rpi-tsop48-nand/README.md

 It might be compiled on Raspberry Pi by command like g++ rpi-tsop48-nand.cpp -o rpi-tsop48-nand

+Tested with Raspi 1 B V1 with 26 pin GPIO.
+For newer models the GPIO mapping needs to be changed.

 Modified for flashing MR33 NAND Spansion S34ML01G200TFV00 with old bootloader to make OpenWRT work again, see https://github.com/riptidewave93/LEDE-MR33/issues/13 and https://openwrt.org/toh/meraki/mr33

 Flashing was possible with NAND still soldered into MR33, 3V3 supplied through UART header.
 MR33 will only boot with Raspi disconnected!